 What about me?

 I’m a mom and wife who loves books.
 I also love movies, red wine, and chocolate, although not necessarily in that order.
-We’ve been in the Cleveland area for fifteen years.
-I have a wonderful husband who never complains when I bring another book home, equally wonderful five year old Gage, and two kittens, Razzi and Sammi.
+We’ve been in the Cleveland area for sixeen years.
+I have a wonderful husband who never complains when I bring home another book, equally wonderful six year old Gage, and two sweet cats, Razzi and Sammi.

 You can contact me at firstname.lastname@example.org